Napix123/Napix123/README.md

 - 👋 Hi, I’m Nikola, I'm 19 years old and I'm from Serbia.
-I'm a freshman Computer Science student in Belgrade,Serbia.
+I'm a sophomore Computer Science student in Belgrade,Serbia.
 - 👀 I’m interested in CS, programming, web development, app development, music.
-- 🌱 I’m currently learning C language, Javascript and Web development in general.
+- 🌱 I’ve gotten interested into Python and Machine Learning frameworks, so that's what I'm currently learning at the moment
 - 📫 You can reach me via Twitter @NikolaFTW11 or on Github for any collaborations or requests.